Subsectors, Dynkin Diagrams and New Generalised Geometries: Introduction

 This paper is organised as follows.
 In section~\ref{sec:spindd} we introduce $\Spin(d,d)\times\bbR^+$ generalised geometry and its appearance in supergravity.
 In section~\ref{sec:tA6} we discuss a series of ``half-exceptional" geometries, which correspond to a subsector of the full $\Edd\times\bbR^+$ geometries including only the six-form gauge field.
 There it is seen how the $\Spin(8,8)\times\bbR^+$ geometry provides the $d=8$ case of this series, and supersymmetry variations are derived from it.
-In these two main sections, the general prescription for the geometry is exactly that of~\cite{CSW2,CSW3}.
-For this reason, the discussion is not as explicit as that in~\cite{CSW2,CSW3}, but the details are straightforward to derive.
-Section~\ref{sec:conc} contains some discussion of the results.
+In these two main sections, the general prescription for the geometry is exactly that of~\cite{CSW2,CSW3}, to which we refer the reader for an explanation of the overall logic of the construction.
+For this reason, the discussion is not as explicit as that in~\cite{CSW2,CSW3} and we will merely state the results, but the details are straightforward to derive.
+Section~\ref{sec:conc} contains some discussion of our findings.

-We begin appendix~\ref{app:A} with details of conventions.
-We also show how to find the ``section condition" for an arbitrary Dynkin diagram and also give some technical details related to the closure of the algebra of the Dorfman derivative from section~\ref{sec:spindd}.
-Appendix~\ref{app:examples} contains a survey of decompositions of other algebras, most of which do not give rise to geomtries, but which complement the discussion in the main text.
+Appendix~\ref{app:A} specifies our conventions and also gives some technical details related to the closure of the algebra of the Dorfman derivative from section~\ref{sec:spindd}.
+In appendix~\ref{app:section}, we show how to find the ``section condition" for an arbitrary Dynkin diagram.
+Appendix~\ref{app:examples} contains a survey of decompositions of other algebras, most of which do not give rise to geometries, but which complement the discussion in the main text.